pman07/GeometricLayouts/README.md

 Interview Coding Challenge

 ## Requirements
-Develop a C# Web API Endpoints with an optional JavaScript frontend.
+Develop a C# Web API endpoint with an optional JavaScript frontend.

 ## Functionality
 1. Calculate triangle coordinates per image provided for a given row (A-F) and column (1-12)